anoma/ferveo/docs/ferveo.tex.md

 #### Offline precompute

-Most of the dealer's computation can be done offline/precomputed, potentially saving online computation time.
+Much of the dealer's computation can be done offline/precomputed, potentially saving online computation time.
+The secret polynomial, commitment, and opening proofs can be speculatively computed, subject to maintaining secrecy of the secret data.

 ### Receiving dealer message